DiceDB/dice/docs/src/content/docs/server-configs/Host.md

 ---
 title: Host
-description: The host address to Bind to
+description: The host address to bind to
 sidebar:
   order: 0
 ---